imandra-ai/ocaml-pltp/README.md

-# PLTP: An independent reproduction of the Boyer-Moore Pure Lisp Theorem Prover
+# OCaml PLTP: An independent reproduction of the Boyer-Moore Pure Lisp Theorem Prover

 A fully automatic inductive theorem prover for a logic based on Pure Lisp.
 Modeled on the original Boyer-Moore prover presented in Moore's PhD, 1973.